In Franschhoek, breathtaking scenery, warm hospitality, world-class cuisine and the finest wines all combine to create lasting memories.

 - See Franschhoek from the top of the Mont Rochelle Nature Reserve: the reserve is situated in part of the UNESCO Cape Winelands Biosphere Reserve.
 Situated in the Franschhoek Mountains, the reserve boasts spectacular views of the Franschhoek Valley (on a clear day one can see as far as Table Mountain), diverse plant life and well-maintained hiking and walking trails.
 Spectacular fynbos diversity includes proteas, pincushions, ericas, restios and more.

 - Look back at more than 100 years of motoring history at the Franschhoek Motor Museum: its collection exceeds 220 vehicles – from an 1898 Beeston motor tricycle to a 2003 Ferrari Enzo supercar – more than 80 of which are on view at any given time

-Franschhoek prides itself on its annual Bastille Festival, and the Cap Classique and Champagne Festival.
+Franschhoek prides itself on its annual Bastille Festival, the Cap Classique and Champagne Festival and Franschhoek Uncorked.
 Watch the media for a variety of art shows, events and concerts throughout the year, including the Franschhoek Literary Festival in May.